solarkennedy/ops-principles/index.markdown

 answers, and we don't have all the right answers.

 Please feel free to [open an issue]({{ site.repository }}/issues/new) or send us a pull request!

+If you'd like to propose a new principle, we also have a [template][template] you can use to start writing and help you structure it.

 # License